zzxwill/oss/intl.en-US/API Reference/Bucket operations/DeleteBucketLogging.md

 # DeleteBucketLogging {#reference_jrn_gsw_tdb .reference}

-DeleteBucketLogging interface is used to disable the access logging function of a bucket.
+Disables the access logging function of a bucket.
+Only the owner of a bucket can disable the access logging function of the bucket.

 ## Request syntax {#section_lyn_m3w_bz .section}